-As shown in Fig.~\ref{block_system}, CsiNet~\cite{Wen:WCL:2018} has been proposed to mimic the CS processes for channel feedback reconstruction more recently.
-Particularly, an encoder is used to collect the compressed measurements by directly learning channel structures from the training data.
-In Fig.~\ref{block_system}, by taking the channel matrix in the angular-delay domain as inputs, the first layer of the encoder is a convolutional layer that generates two feature maps.
-Then a fully connected layer is used to generate the compressed feedback of size $M\times 1$ by vectorizing the feature maps into size $N\times 1$ ($M\le N$).
-During the downlink transmission, only the compressed feedbacks are sent to the user.
-With such an encoder, the feedback overhead is reduced without requiring the CS measurement matrix.
-At the decoder, the CSI is reconstructed via one-off feedforward multiplication.
-It has been shown that CsiNet remarkably outperforms CS-based methods in terms of both compression ratio and complexity.
+CsiNet~\cite{Wen:WCL:2018} has been proposed to mimic the CS processes for channel compression, feedback, and reconstruction.
+Particularly, an encoder is used to collect compressed measurements by directly learning channel structures from the training data.
+As shown in Fig.~\ref{block_system}, by taking the channel matrix in the angular-delay domain as inputs, the first layer of the encoder is a convolutional layer that generates two feature maps.
+Then the feature maps are vectorized and a fully connected layer is used to generate the real-valued compressed CSI.
+Only those compressed CSI is fed back to the base station.
+With such an encoder, the feedback overhead is significantly reduced.
+At the base station, the decoder reconstructs the CSI via learning the inverse transformation of the compressed feedback.
+It has been shown that CsiNet remarkably outperforms the traditional CS-based methods in terms of both compression ratio and recovery speed.